 Shared SSL Hosting Frequently Asked Questions

-I’m using a shared SSL certificate to access my admin panel.
-Why do I have to go to my host’s subdomain instead of my own when accessing my SSL protected admin area?
+Why do I have to go to my host's subdomain instead of my own when accessing my SSL protected admin area?

 Shared SSL utilizes the domain name of the host, so it makes sense for hosts to utilize their own domain when providing free SSL-secured access to admin panels.
 If your admin panel was accessed through a sub-domain of your own, you would receive a warning every time you tried to log in because the domain would not match the certificate.